Fifth Third Bancorp Earnings - Q1 2026 Analysis & Highlights

 • Tangible book value per share grew 1% sequentially and 15% year-over-year

-• CET1 ratio ended at 10% reflecting the impact of the Comerica transaction and strong RWA growth
+• CET1 ended at 10% reflecting the impact of the Comerica transaction and strong RWA growth

-• Estimated fully phased-in pro forma CET1 ratio of 9.6% under the proposed capital rule
+• Estimated fully phased-in pro forma CET1 ratio is 9.6% under the proposed capital rule

 • Updated CET1 operating target to a range of 10% to 10.5%

-• Expected to resume regular quarterly share repurchases in the second half of 2026 with amounts and timing dependent on balance sheet growth and remaining merger-related charges
+• Expected to resume regular quarterly share repurchases in the second half of 2026 with amount and timing dependent on balance sheet growth and timing of remaining merger-related charges

 • Capital return priorities are unchanged: pay a strong dividend, support organic growth, and then share repurchases